 Your repayments are worked out at the time your loan is agreed.
 They are usually taken out of your benefit, however, if you stop getting benefits you'll need to arrange another way to repay.

 You normally have to repay a Budgeting Loan within 104 weeks.

 The repayments are interest-free which means you only pay back what you borrowed and no more.

 Effect on other benefits

 A Budgeting Loan does not count as income and will not affect other benefits you're getting.

 How to apply

 You can contact your nearest Jobs and Benefits office and ask them to send you claim form SF500.

-You can also fill it in on screen and print it or download and print the claim form below.
+You can also fill it in on screen and print the claim form below.
 The form comes with notes to help you fill it in and tells you where to send it.

 If you're unhappy with the decision

 If you're unhappy with a Budgeting Loan decision, you have the right to ask for a review.
-You must write to Lisburn Jobs and Benefits office within 28 days of the decision, explaining why you think the decision is wrong and ask for it to be reviewed.
+You must write to the address below within 28 days of the decision, explaining why you think the decision is wrong and ask for it to be reviewed.